-Supreme Court: UK parliament suspension 'unlawful'
+Johnson flies home from NY early after UK court verdict

-By Eszter Zalan
+By Eszter Zalan and Matt Tempest

 British prime minister Boris Johnson's decision to suspend parliament was "unlawful, void and of no effect", the UK's supreme court has ruled on Tuesday (23 September).